Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 Inclusions

 Marvel at the personal writing desk of Madame de Sévigné, one of the most celebrated figures of 17th-century Paris.
-Known for her nsightful letters to her daughter, her correspondence sheds light on Parisian society during this era.
+Located on the first floor of the museum, the letters she wrote her daughter shed light on Parisian society during this era.

 Address: 23 Rue de Sévigné, 75003 Paris, France